fooock/yourbtc.link/examples/README.md

 ### Requirements

 In order to run the examples you need to have [Vagrant](https://www.vagrantup.com/) installed.
-For the Raspberry installed, you only need Ansible.
+For the Raspberry installer, you only need Ansible.